 The question is, would the Browns take Garrett over Trubisky when they're desperate for a franchise quarterback?
 Well, there is precedent for this, as the Texans picked Jadeveon Clowney when they really needed a signal-caller in the 2014 NFL Draft.
 Houston simply had Clowney way above all the quarterbacks, and that could be the case with Cleveland and Garrett.
 Plus, there are NFL Free Agent Rumors that the Browns could target Tyrod Taylor.

-Jacksonville Jaguars: Solomon Thomas, DE, Stanford
+San Francisco 49ers: Solomon Thomas, DE, Stanford

 Tennessee Titans: Jamal Adams, S, LSU

 The Titans made great strides in 2016, and they figure to keep improving, thanks to this selection.
 Owning the No. 5 overall pick because of the Rams' incompetence, Tennessee wouldn't be in a position to snatch a blue-chip safety prospect if they never moved down last year.
 That, however, is the case, as the Titans won one of the most lopsided trades in NFL history.

 It was going to be a tight race between Jamal Adams and Malik Hooker to see who the No. 1 safety prospect would be.
 However, as Charlie Campbell first reported, Malik Hooker is out 4-6 months after two surgeries.
 Adams, meanwhile, didn't have a great combine, but the Titans like the safeties better than the cornerbacks, so I'm going to stick with Adams at No. 5 overall.

 I've had O.J.
 Howard slotted way too low in these mock drafts.
 Howard is considered a special talent, and I think it would be an upset if he got out of the top 10.